-As requested by the Crown, we will partner with HLC to deliver housing developments in Tāmaki going forward.
-HLC is accountable for the delivery of new warm and dry homes in Tāmaki, which will see 2,500 of the existing state houses replaced with at least 7,500 state, affordable, KiwiBuild, and private market houses over the next 20 years.
+As requested by the Crown, we are partnering with HLC to deliver housing developments in Tāmaki.
+HLC is accountable for the delivery of new warm and dry homes in Tāmaki, which will see 2,500 of the existing state houses replaced with 2,500+ new state houses, alongside an additional 5,000+ affordable, KiwiBuild, and private market houses over the next 20 years.